 Its defining mechanic is the sliding boost provided by protagonist Sam Gideon’s Augmented Reaction suit that lets him quickly move from cover to cover and leap into the air.

-While the now decade-plus-year-old title received a remastered update for PC and current-gen consoles in 2020, no substantial leaks of a potential sequel have ever surfaced.
+While the now decade-plus-year-old title received a enhanced update for PC and current-gen consoles in 2020, no significant leaks of a potential sequel have ever surfaced.

 The Order: 1886